-With respect to Proposal 1, the election of directors, each of the three Class II director nominees receiving the largest number of votes will be elected.
+With respect to Proposal 1, the election of directors, each of the two Class III director nominees receiving the largest number of votes will be elected.
 With respect to Proposal 2, the affirmative vote of a majority of the votes cast on the matter is required for the proposal to be approved.
-Abstentions and broker non-votes are not counted as votes in favor of or against any proposal.
+Abstentions and broker non-votes are not counted as votes in favor of or against either proposal.